nishanthsanjeev/DynamicHistoricalBiases/README.md

 ## Additional information:

 Note: When running the Python frequency scripts - make sure to run using Python2.<br />
-All other .py files - Python3 works just fine.
+All other .py files - Python3 works just fine.<br />

+*python_pachankis.txt* - Contains the stimuli lists for each of the categories we analyse in our study.